bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **A simple explanation of functional pipe in JavaScript**

-*Sometimes I’m asked why we don’t have “dot-chaining” in RxJS anymore, or why RxJS made the switch to use pipe.
+*Sometimes I’m asked why we don’t have "dot-chaining” in RxJS anymore, or why RxJS made the switch to use pipe.
 There…*dev.to<a href="https://dev.to/benlesh/a-simple-explanation-of-functional-pipe-in-javascript-2hbj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **ryanmcdermott/clean-code-javascript**